aiven/devportal/docs/products/kafka/kafka-connect/concepts/jdbc-source-modes.rst

 Timestamp mode
 --------------

-Using the ``timestamp`` mode, the connector will query the table appending a ``WHERE`` condition based one or more **timestamp columns**.
-This requires the presence of one or more columns containing the row's creation date and modification date.
+Using the ``timestamp`` mode, the connector will query the table appending a ``WHERE`` condition based on one or more **timestamp columns**.
+This requires that creation date and modification date are present for every row.

 In cases of two columns (e.g. ``creation_date`` and ``modification_date``) the polling query will apply the ``COALESCENCE`` function, parsing the value of the second column only when the first column is null.